-Manafort scheduled to learn sentence for tax, bank fraud
+Ex-Trump campaign boss Manafort to be sentenced in tax fraud

 - Evacuations in California take place as storm approaches VIEW

-Last year, a jury in U.S. District Court in Alexandria, Virginia, convicted Manafort on eight felonies related to tax and bank-fraud charges for hiding foreign income from his work in Ukraine from the IRS, and later inflating his income on bank-loan applications.
+Last year, a jury in U.S. District Court in Alexandria, Virginia, convicted Manafort on eight felonies related to tax and bank fraud charges for hiding foreign income from his work in Ukraine from the IRS and later inflating his income on bank loan applications.
 Prosecutors have said the work in Ukraine was on behalf of politicians who were closely aligned with Russia, though Manafort has insisted his work helped those politicians distance themselves from Russia and align with the West.

 After his conviction, Manafort pleaded guilty to separate charges in the District of Columbia related to illegal lobbying.
 He faces up to five years in prison on each of two counts to which he pleaded guilty.
 In the District case, prosecutors say Manafort has failed to live up to the terms of his plea bargain by providing false information to investigators in interviews.